top of page

 FEE

-Psychotherapy sessions are $180/50min (HST included).
-My service is covered by most extended health plans.
-Please check directly with your provider to see if Registered Psychotherapists are covered under your policy.
+Psychotherapy sessions are $190 per 50-minute session.
+Services are covered by most extended health plans.
+Please check directly with your provider to confirm whether Registered Psychotherapists are covered under your policy.

-If you are an Ontario resident, you can claim the cost of non-reimbursed psychotherapy services as a medical expense on your income tax return.
+If you are an Ontario resident, you may be able to claim the cost of non-reimbursed psychotherapy services as a medical expense on your income tax return.

 Fee